Anthony Picciano: Early life and career

 Picciano was born on August 19, 1947, in New York City.
 He attended Catholic schools and upon graduation from high school enrolled at Hunter College on a part-time basis and worked full-time and was introduced to the then-new field of computer programming.
 In 1967, he decided to attend college full-time and worked part-time at the Hunter College Computer Center.
 Upon graduation in 1970, he began his professional work as a computer specialist.
 He taught his first college-level course in computer programming and systems analysis in 1971.

 In the 1970s and 1980s, Picciano was involved with developing computer facilities, computer-assisted instruction (CAI) laboratories, data-management systems, and communication networks at the City University of New York and the State University of New York.
 In the late 1970s and 1980s, he held administrative positions and was appointed in 1985 as vice president and deputy to President Donna Shalala at Hunter College.
 In 1986, he completed a Ph.D. in education leadership from Fordham University.
 His dissertation examined computer-support systems for decision making and was based on the work of Herbert Simon.
 In 1989, he decided to leave administration and focus his career on teaching and scholarship and was appointed to the faculty in the Hunter College School of Education.

 In the 1990s, Picciano was a fellow at the City University of New York Open Systems Laboratory where he worked on designing multimedia and distance learning teaching models.
-To support his work, he received funding from IBM, the Alfred P. Sloan Foundation, the National Science Foundation, and U.S. Department of Education.
+To support his work, he received funding from IBM, the Alfred P. Sloan Foundation, the National Science Foundation, and the U.S. Department of Education.
 In 1991, Picciano along with colleagues Steve Brier, Josh Brown, and Bret Eynon developed The Five Points, a multimedia program incorporating video from the American Social History Project, depicting Irish immigrant life in New York City in the 1850s.
 This program was selected to be part of several exhibits including a national exhibit entitled "New Learning Technologies" held in San Diego, California, and sponsored by IBM in June, 1992.

 In 2000, Picciano became one of the founding members of the Sloan Consortium (Sloan-C) of Colleges and Universities which today is known as the Online Learning Consortium.
 He continues to serve on the Board of Directors of the Online Learning Consortium.
 He was elected to the Inaugural Class of the Sloan Consortium’s Fellows in 2010 and was also awarded the 2010 Sloan Consortium’s National Award for Outstanding Achievement in Online Education by an Individual.